aprajnaparamita/learnNikud/README.md

 [![Learn Nikud Pronunciation App](https://raw.githubusercontent.com/hexatridecimal/learnNikud/main/graphics/screen1.png)](https://app.moqups.com/uEk2UmZw30/view/page/ae8fe8eb0 "Learn Nikud Pronunciation App Mockup")

+Since this intial design requirements have been updated and the final version will be slightly more complex.
+With vocabulary, practice and a more complex test system.

 Sephardic or common Israeli pronouciation was decided on since it allows both for Torah study and modern Hebrew usage.
 I would like to include a system similar to some ad supported apps that advertises important